-Not everyone who works in a comic book store is like Comic Book Guy from the Simpsons, in fact I would believe that they make up a very small number of the people work at comic shops.
-If you come across someone like this here are a few thing you can do.
+Not everyone who works in a comic book store is like Comic Book Guy from the Simpsons, in fact, I would believe that they make up a very small number of the people work at comic shops.
+If you come across someone like this here are a few things you can do.

 How can I find a comic book store near me?